 I am supervised by Dr Michael Edwards.

-I am also interested more generally in the history of political thought and the treatment of theology in contemporary historiography.
+I am also interested more generally in the history of political thought; the treatment of theology in contemporary historiography; and Neo-Latin studies.

 Robinson College, Cambridge Fellows and Graduates’ Research Day: ‘A Rose by Any Other Name Would Smell as Sweet?
 Cartesianism, the Eucharist, and the Problem of Philosophical Categorisation’ (January 2020).